Zero-knowledge proof: The Ali Baba cave

 Peggy reliably appears at the exit Victor names.

-There is a well-known story presenting the fundamental ideas of zero-knowledge proofs, first published in 1990 by Jean-Jacques Quisquater and others in their paper "How to Explain Zero-Knowledge Protocols to Your Children".
+Ali Baba cave is a story presenting the fundamental ideas of zero-knowledge proofs, first published in 1990 by Jean-Jacques Quisquater and others in their paper "How to Explain Zero-Knowledge Protocols to Your Children".
 The two parties in the zero-knowledge proof story are Peggy as the prover of the statement, and Victor, the verifier of the statement.

 In this story, Peggy has uncovered the secret word used to open a magic door in a cave.
 The cave is shaped like a ring, with the entrance on one side and the magic door blocking the opposite side.
-Victor wants to know whether Peggy knows the secret word; but Peggy, being a very private person, does not want to reveal her knowledge (the secret word) to Victor or to reveal the fact of her knowledge to the world in general.
+Victor wants to know whether Peggy knows the secret word; but Peggy does not want to reveal her knowledge (the secret word) to Victor or to reveal the fact of her knowledge to the world in general.

-They label the left and right paths from the entrance A and B. First, Victor waits outside the cave as Peggy goes in.
+They label the paths from the entrance A and B. First, Victor waits outside the cave as Peggy goes in.
 Peggy takes either path A or B; Victor is not allowed to see which path she takes.
 Then, Victor enters the cave and shouts the name of the path he wants her to use to return, either A or B, chosen at random.
 Providing she really does know the magic word, this is easy: she opens the door, if necessary, and returns along the desired path.

 However, suppose she did not know the word.
 Then, she would only be able to return by the named path if Victor were to give the name of the same path by which she had entered.
 Since Victor would choose A or B at random, she would have a 50% chance of guessing correctly.
-If they were to repeat this trick many times, say 20 times in a row, her chance of successfully anticipating all of Victor's requests would be reduced to 1 in 2^{20}, or 9.5410^{−7}.
+If they were to repeat this trick many times, say 20 times, her chance of successfully anticipating all of Victor's requests would be reduced to 1 in 2^{20}, or roughly one in a million.

 Thus, if Peggy repeatedly appears at the exit Victor names, then he can conclude that it is extremely probable that Peggy does, in fact, know the secret word.